Student Life & Activities

 The Campus Recreation Department offers a co-educational program providing an opportunity for students, faculty, and staff to participate in a variety of recreational activities.
-Current programs include flag football, volleyball, basketball, softball, indoor and outdoor soccer, ultimate Frisbee, dodgeball, racquetball, outdoor adventure trips, and whitewater rafting trips.
+Programs that have been offered include flag football, volleyball, basketball, softball, indoor and outdoor soccer, ultimate Frisbee, dodgeball, racquetball, and climbing wall events.
 In addition to planned activities, the basketball courts are available for free play.
 Campus recreation has many programs and services such as Group Fitness classes, Personal training, Swim lessons, and so much more.

 Club Sports serves individual interests in different sports and recreational activities.
 These may be competitive, recreational or instructional.
 Club Sports may represent the University in intercollegiate competitions.
-Currently there are 11 Club Sports at CSU.
 The student recreation center offers three basketball courts, a multi-purpose court (used for indoor soccer, volleyball, basketball, and special events), two racquetball courts, a large cardio deck, free weight and machine weight areas.
 It also has an indoor track, two movement rooms, rock and bouldering walls, locker rooms, and an Aquatics center that features an indoor pool, sauna, whirlpool and lazy river.
-The Student Recreation Center fee covers access into the facility for each enrolled student.
-Faculty, staff, spouses, dependents (16 and up) and alumni may join by purchasing a semester, monthly or yearly membership.
 For additional information call (706) 507-8658 or go to: http://campusrec.columbusstate.edu/

 Center for Accommodation and Access

 Cougar Kickoff is a week full of events that occur during the first week of each semester.
-Students can enjoy fun-filled activities and learn how to get involved with campus events. students.columbusstate.edu/cougarkickoff
+Students can enjoy fun-filled activities and learn how to get involved with campus events. https://www.columbusstate.edu/student-life/cougar-kickoff/

 Office of the Dean of Students

 The Office of the Dean of Students is dedicated to providing assistance, as needed and necessary, in an effort to foster a safe, enjoyable, and successful college experience for each student.
-Through this office the dean of students serves as sponsor to the Student Government Association, commonly referred to as the voice of the student body and deals with issues affecting all aspects of student life.
 The authority to act on alleged non-academic judicial affairs or infringements of student rights is vested with the Office of the Dean of Students.
-The Office of the Dean of Students provides a variety of educational programming, such as: Drug and Alcohol Education, Health and Safety, and Sexual Harassment and Assault Awareness.
-Many of these are presented in cooperation with Residence Life, Student Life, University Police, and the Counseling Center.
+The Office of the Dean of Students provides a variety of educational programming, such as: Alcohol and Drug Education, Health and Safety, and Sexual Harassment and Assault Awareness.
+Many of these are presented in cooperation with the Sexual Assault and Violence Education (S.A.V.E) Task Force, the Alcohol and Drug Education Task Force, Residence Life, Student Life, University Police, and the Counseling Center.
 The Office of the Dean of Students serves as the student body’s ombudsman; directing students to print, on-line and personnel resources; assisting students with writing and presenting grievances and appeals; meeting with individual students and groups, and serves at the pleasure of the Academic Standards Committee in receiving and processing medical withdrawals for students. http://sa.columbusstate.edu/forms.php

 Diversity Programs & Initiatives

 As part of Student Life & Development, Diversity Programs and Services is here to provide services that promote successful college experiences for diverse populations.
 These services aim to foster student development, increase cultural awareness and provide learning outcomes which are globally focused.
-Annual events include Legacy Celebration and Day of Silence.
+Annual events include Diversity Forum and Day of Silence, and many more.
 In addition, the African American Male Initiative is housed within this office.
 AAMI is a partnership with faculty, staff and students which focuses on increasing enrollment, retention and graduation rates of black men at CSU through mentoring, leadership development and the celebration of academic and leadership achievements.
 For more information visit diversity.columbusstate.edu

 Fraternity & Sorority Life

-Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, basketball games and many more events and contests! homecoming.columbusstate.edu
+Homecoming is an annual tradition during fall semester for students and alumni to engage and participate in hallmark events including the parade, concert, athletic events and many more programs and contests! homecoming.columbusstate.edu

-Appeals for medical/hardship withdrawals, if the semester affected is still in session are made directly to the Dean of Students in the Schuster Center.
-Appeals for medical withdrawals, if the semester has ended and final grades have been posted are made to the Academic Standards Committee.
-A student may be Administratively Withdrawn from the University when in the judgment of the Dean of Students, and after consulting with appropriate university officials, such as the Director of Student Health Services and/or the Director of the Counseling Center, it is determined that the student suffers from a physical, mental, emotional, or psychological health condition which poses a significant danger or threat, the university, or a student shall, upon written request, be accorded an appropriate hearing with the Vice President for Student Affairs prior to final decision concerning his or her continued enrollment at the University.
-In emergency situations, a decision on medical withdrawals may be made prior to a hearing, but review of the decision may be made at the student’s request.
+A student may be Administratively Withdrawn from the University when in the judgment of the Dean of Students, and after consulting with appropriate university officials, such as the Director of Student Health Services, the Director of the Counseling Center, and/or University Police, it is determined that the student suffers from a physical, mental, emotional, or psychological health condition which poses a significant danger or threat, to the university, or to them self.
+If administratively withdrawn, a student shall, upon written request, be accorded an appropriate hearing with the Vice President for Student Affairs prior to final decision concerning his or her continued enrollment at the University.
+In emergency situations, a decision on Administrative Withdrawals may be made prior to a hearing, but review of the decision may be made at the student’s request.
 All Administrative Withdrawals should be reviewed within 72 hours of the time of withdrawal and recommendation for appropriate action forwarded to the Vice President for Student Affairs.
 Additional information can be found at: http://sa.columbusstate.edu/forms.php

 Non-Academic Misconduct and Appeals